percywarapudi/shifttech/README.md

             Import the project into an IDE of your choice(IntelliJ,Eclipse, STS) Build as Maven project using provided functionality in the IDE

+            Run on the command line:
             java -jar {basePath}/shifttech-assessment/target/shifttech-assessment-0.0.1-SNAPSHOT.jar

         Option B: Build the project using command line(maven must be installed on your machine)
             a.
 Navigate to base path of the project after cloning it
             b. run command mvn clean install

+            Run on the command line:
             java -jar {basePath}/shifttech-assessment/target/shifttech-assessment-0.0.1-SNAPSHOT.jar

         Once the application has started(should take no more than 5secs), you are ready to make requests using Postman